mcummingsny/Chinese-Intellectual-History/README.md

-**[Note on Chinese Buddhism Course, Spring 2025]** Materials for this course are included in a separate repository.
+**[Note on Chinese Buddhism Course, Spring 2025]** Materials for the course on Chinese Buddhism are included in a separate repository.
 To access readings for that course, click on"mcummingsny" in the file path at the top of this page and choose the repository named "Chinese Buddhism."

 **Foundations of Chinese Intellectual History**